resourced/resourced.github.io/content-docs/installation-user-day-2.md

 cd path/to/resourced-master; resourced-master -c config-files
 ```

+## Agent Reporting to Master

+**1.** Create a new AccessToken using the GUI: Click `your@email.com` drop down and select `Clusters` menu option.

+**2.** Notice that there's an AccessToken created for you already.
+Copy it.

+**3.** Paste the value in the `AccessToken` section inside `resourced/agent/configs/general.toml`.

 ## By the end of day 2:

-Master daemon should be up and running and able to connect to all PostgreSQL databases.
+* Master daemon should be up and running and able to connect to all PostgreSQL databases.

+* Agent is reporting data to master and you can see them in the UI.